 Proponents have a diverse coalition to satisfy.
 But with the separate interests came distinct subjects for their measure.
 This separateness is only emphasized by the General Assembly's declaration, left in place by Proponents, that beer and other alcohol beverages are to be treated separately.
 The single subject rule operates to prevent this piling of interests into one measure to obtain voter approval.
-As such, the Court should reverse the Title Board or, in the alternative, remand the titles to the Board with directions to revise them to accurately describe the measure.
+As such, the Court should reverse the Title Board.